 Aluminum was chosen as the material for the curtain wall panels for two main reasons.
 Firstly, it is lightweight and has excellent physical properties.
 Secondly, aluminium is a sustainable material that is 100% recyclable, even when anodized, and therefore makes a decisive contribution to the sustainability of the building.

 The entire structure is clad with perforated panels of anodized aluminium, which create an interesting lighting effect inside.
-The perforation pattern was designed to give the impression of light falling through a treetop when light falls on it.
+The perforation pattern was designed to give the impression of light falling through a tree crown when light falls on it.

 They also provide effective solar shading and help to regulate the temperature in the rooms.
 A digital simulation was used to investigate how the incidence of light develops over the course of the seasons.
 This made it possible to ensure that the building has a good balance of aesthetics and functionality all year round while remaining energy efficient.